Security Alert

 If you decide to travel to Benin:

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Benin’s northern border areas.
-U.S. government employees are prohibited from personal travel and must obtain special authorization for official travel to the regions described above.
+The U.S. government has limited ability to provide routine or emergency consular services to U.S. citizens in Benin’s northern border areas.
+U.S. government employees under Chief of Mission security responsibility are prohibited from personal travel and must obtain special authorization for official travel to the areas described above.

 Visit our website for Travel to High-Risk Areas.